marco262/my_wiki/data/sandpoint/gm_notes/chapter-1-epilogue.md

 **Woman:** You're late.

 **Man:** My apologies, my lady.
-I was unaware I had company.
+I had to step out on official business.
+Though your visits are always a welcome distraction.

-**Woman:** Always with the excuses.
-You're lucky I like you.
+**Woman:** Always so quick with the excuses and the flattery.
+You're lucky you're so good at both.
 What news of our plans?

 _The man settles into a chair beside the woman, taking a second wineglass from a side table that has already been filled._